fenago/machine-learning/lab_guides/lab_2.md

 ## 2.5 Summary

-• There are several types of machine learning, including supervised learning and unsupervised learning.
+- There are several types of machine learning, including supervised learning and unsupervised learning.
-• Supervised learning is used on labelled data, and it is good for making predictions.
+- Supervised learning is used on labelled data, and it is good for making predictions.
-• Unsupervised learning is used on unlabelled data, and it is normally used as a preprocessing step.
+- Unsupervised learning is used on unlabelled data, and it is normally used as a preprocessing step.
-• Two very common types of supervised learning algorithms are called regression and classification.
+- Two very common types of supervised learning algorithms are called regression and classification.

-o Regression models are those in which the answer is any number. o Classification models are those in which the answer is of a type yes/no. The answer is normally given as a number between 0 and 1, denoting a probability.
+    * Regression models are those in which the answer is any number.
+    * Classification models are those in which the answer is of a type yes/no. The answer is normally given as a number between 0 and 1, denoting a probability.

-• Two very common types of unsupervised learning algorithms are clustering and dimensionality reduction.
+- Two very common types of unsupervised learning algorithms are clustering and dimensionality reduction.

-o Clustering is used to group our data into similar clusters, in order to extract information, or make it easier to handle. o Dimensionality reduction is a way to simplify our data, by joining certain similar features and losing as little information as possible.
+    * Clustering is used to group our data into similar clusters, in order to extract information, or make it easier to handle.
+    * Dimensionality reduction is a way to simplify our data, by joining certain similar features and losing as little information as possible.

-• Reinforcement learning is a type of machine learning used where an agent has to navigate an environment and reach a goal.
+- Reinforcement learning is a type of machine learning used where an agent has to navigate an environment and reach a goal.
 It is extensively used in many cutting edge applications